Xilinx/inference-server/docs/dependencies.rst

 Xilinx
 ^^^^^^

-The following packages are installed in the Xilinx Inference Server dev container from Xilinx using Ubuntu's package manager ``apt``.
+The following packages are installed in the AMD Inference Server dev container from Xilinx using Ubuntu's package manager ``apt``.

 .. csv-table::
     :header: Name,Version,Link,License